b3j0f/shortUrl/README.md

 ## Setup

 - Install [docker](https://www.docker.com/): for interoperability and deployment pre-test concerns.
 Optionnally, you can install the cli tools [docker-compose](https://docs.docker.com/compose/) and [make](https://www.gnu.org/software/make/) in order to implify container management.
 - Install [yarn](https://classic.yarnpkg.com/): to manage the service implementation, build a binary and test sources.
+Then launch `yarn` in a terminal.

 ### Configuration